amphibian/classee_body.ee_addon/README.markdown

 ##Compatibility

-This version of ClassEE Body is only compatible with ExpressionEngine 2.0 or higher.
+This version of ClassEE Body is compatible with ExpressionEngine 2.6.0 or higher, and ExpressionEngine 3.0.0 or higher.
 The ExpressionEngine 1.6-compatible version [can be found here](http://github.com/amphibian/pi.classee_body.ee_addon).